 A/N: Welcome friends.
 This is an attempt to extend Tolkien's legendarium into the realms Eastward by first going Westward.
 Of Rhun, the West knows little.
 Except there, Sauron rebuilt his power and waited.
 This pieces together the story of Rhun via the journey of an Elf who served the Dark Lord.
 It is a story of war and terror, of redemption, but ultimately of love.

-The avatar was created by the wonderful artist, TMI143.
-Please check out more of her art on Deviant Art and on the Tumblr for this story, vezely . tumblr . com, where I post extra media and hope to interact with readers a bit more.
-If you add me, I will add you back!
+I was lucky enough to have a wonderful reader, TMI143 create some art for this story.
+Please check out her art on Deviant Art (username TMI143) and on my Tumblr, vezely . tumblr . com, where I roleplay Vezely and hope to interact with readers a bit more.

 Disclaimer: I of course do not own Tolkien's creation(s), only my OCs and some creative extension into the realms Tolkien left blank (i.e. Rhun).
 I do try to remain true to canon as best I can in terms of the known customs and culture of Toklien's races.